 - Citations: Sequencing and de novo analysis of a coral larval transciptome using 454 GSFIx

 The next step is yours

 With 17,500 articles, there really is something for everyone, no matter your views on climate change.
 We hope that users share, recommend, and comment or peer review articles, and use this as the basis for a valuable public knowledge resource for climate change.
 For example, you can send your favourite articles to your local policymakers, share them with your friends and colleagues, use them as the basis for a journal club, and more!

 You can also use the collection as a saved search, and stay up to date with all the latest Open Access climate change research.

 Authors of these articles can now use ScienceOpen to add non-specialist summaries to their articles, and make them more accessible to non-experts.
 This is a great way of boosting the impact of research, and making it easier for others to use for evidence-informed debates about climate change.

-We are incredibly thankful to these publishers for making the climate change research they publish Open Access.
-It is our collective responsibility to make sure that research like this is accessible to the public.
+We are incredibly thankful to the publishers for making their climate change research Open Access.
+It is our collective responsibility to make sure that the content like this is accessible to the public.
 We hope that this collection is useful for you in future discussions on climate change.